fommil/fpmortals/manuscript/under-review.md

                 ^
 ~~~~~~~~

-Nothing can help us mix arbitrary contexts in a `for` comprehension,
+Nothing can help us mix arbitrary contexts in a `for` comprehension
 because the meaning is not well defined.

 But when we have nested contexts the intention is usually obvious yet